Kanazawa Castle: Hokuriku’s Horizontal Hold

 In 1945, Kanazawa University was established with Kanazawa Castle as its campus, until it was moved in 1995.
 I can only imagine what it was like to study at a castle…

 Thereafter, Ishikawa Prefecture procured the castle from the national government and has since begun full restorations of the buildings.
 The ground beneath is carefully excavated and building footprints unearthed.
-Artifacts from the castle are featured both inside the complex and at Seisonkaku Villa.
+Artifacts from the castle are featured both inside the complex and at the finely preserved Seisonkaku Villa on the edge of Kenrokuen Garden.

 While you’re there…